REV·WIRE

 Variance is explained, not prevented

-Marketing spend was 22% over budget.
-Job costs ran 8% above forecast.
+Marketing spend was over budget.
+Job costs ran above forecast.
 CSR overtime spiked.
-Each of those becomes a line in the variance discussion at month-end.
-By which point the spend is already gone, the labor already paid, the campaigns already optimized for the wrong thing.
+Each becomes a line in the variance discussion at month-end.
+By which point the spend is gone, the labor is paid, the campaigns are already optimized for the wrong thing.
 Finance ends up writing the autopsy of a month it could have changed.

 The lag · the entire month